 This story is about a little girl who moves to a new country with her parents.

 When the day to get on the plane arrived, Jane suddenly felt very sad.
-She had been so excited that she did not realise how much she was going to miss home, school and her friends.
-She found it strange that she always never felt like going to school in the mornings, but was sad that now she did not have to go there anymore!
-Jane started to cry until her parents comforted by her telling that they were only going to be away for 2 short years, after which they would return to their same old house and she could meet all her friends again.
+She had been so excited that she did not realize how much she was going to miss home, school and her friends.
+She found it strange that she never felt like going to school in the mornings, but was sad that now she did not have to go anymore!
+Jane started to cry until her parents comforted her telling her that they were only going to be away for two short years, after which they would return to their same old house and she could meet all her friends again.
 Jane still felt really sad but she held back her tears and focused on the adventure that lay ahead.

 Did you enjoy this short story?
 Please support us by liking our Facebook page.